mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <img loading="lazy" alt="Saturday, Sunday, Bank Holidays, and a special Christmas Eve, 00:00-24:00; Monday to Friday 00:00-08:00 and 18:00-24:00."
     src="/assets/img/pro-user-guide/site-message-time-periods.jpeg" class="admin-screenshot">

+It's also possible to display notices containing ward-specific information only when a user drops a map pin within a certain area and category.
+If you want to implement this, please open a ticket requesting which ward(s) and categories you want to display a message for, and the text to use.

 </div>